AlexProdrom/Android1/README.md

-# Android1
-The current repository is destined to the acknowledgement of basics in Android programming.

 # Fontys Companion
-The main application is named Fontys Companion and its mission is to display information(personal information/grades/schedule) regarding the user(students at fontys ict).
+The main project of this repo is named Fontys Companion and its mission is to display information(personal information/grades/schedule) for Fontys students.

 # Tutorials
-Moreover, there are some useful Android tutorials as well.
+One other small part of this repo are some useful Android beginning tutorials.